1username/will/README.md

 7/8/2024
 * You stopped the archaic formats from moving forward in the capacity question.
 It is a functional rough draft.
 You still allow duplicate entries and have the 'this is working' pop up still.

+8/16/26
+* You became aware of the 2025 Act No. 30 that caused substantial changes to the notarial and olographic requirements.
+Put in a quote to the initial pop up to alert anybody viewing that the program doesn't reflect that.